 Network visibility: We live in a volatile environment where network visibility is crucial to business operations.
 If you can't see what's on your network, you are incapable of controlling it- leaving your organization in a very vulnerable state.
 Network visibility helps in allocating A1 bandwidth to critical business applications.
 It also helps with network monitoring and fast troubleshooting, application monitoring and profiling, capacity planning and awareness of network trends and also detects unauthorized WAN traffic.
 If you're looking to achieve best-in-class network visibility, establish baselines for normal network performance.

 VPN and Endpoint Security Clients: Virtual private networks (VPNs) encrypt the connection from an endpoint to a network, often over the internet.
 VPNs ensure high business security, as anyone intercepting the encrypted data cannot access or read it.
 These networks make remote work possible from any location.
 With the proper login credentials, users can access their company's data from their homes or favorite coffee shop.
-VPNs are also used to hide browsing activity from your local network and ISP, to access geo-blocked websits and to bypass interenet censorship.
+A VPN is also used to hide browsing activity from your local network and ISP, to access geo-blocked websites and to bypass Internet censorship.
 All of these uses can help benefit your company, ensuring efficient work time and a secured network.